kidwellj/multi-room-hifi/README.md

 ![Schematic for wiring](https://github.com/schreibfaul1/ESP32-audioI2S/raw/master/additional_info/ESP32_I2S_PCM5102A_ONLY.JPG)

-Next wire up your TDA8932.
+Next wire up the amplifier (TDA8932).
 This is a bit simpler:

 1. The power pins can go to a DC converter.
 I re-used one from an old laptop.
 Optimum is 24V at 2amp.
 See note below re: DC power.
-2. I wired input via two short wires to the PCM5102 board coming off a 3.5mm adapter
+2. I wired input via (just) two short wires to the PCM5102 board which has spaces for wired out labelled "G R G L" (or sometimes just R G L with a shared Neutral wire).
+Note I'm not using the 3.5mm adapter here because I need mono for this amplifier board, this also means that I've skipped the G/R connection points. *
-3. Then I soldered on two wires which connect to speaker terminals
+3. Then I soldered on two wires which connect to speaker terminals from the amplifier audio out points.

-Flash your ESP32 using the same process detailed above, and you're all set!
+Note: I've drawn a lot of this information from a really helpful discussion amidst experts on [diyaudio forums](https://www.diyaudio.com/community/threads/should-i-use-a-laptop-ac-adapter-as-psu-for-my-first-diy-class-d.389171/#post-7094448).*

-### DC Power
+### Adding DC Power for the amplifier

 Sourcing, hacking and making power supplies (PSU) for audio devices is a whole art unto itself.
 I usually keep a box full of discarded AC adapters from old electronics around the house.
 This is sifted by voltage, there are low voltage 3.3 or 5V adapters for cell phones and the like with similarly low amperage/wattage ratings.
 Then there are the bigger "bricks" taken from laptop power adapters, which range up to 90V or even 110V in some cases.
 There is a whole community around repurposing [old computer power supplies](https://www.instructables.com/Encyclopedia-of-ATX-to-Bench-Power-Supply-Conversi/) as well.
 This amplifier is small, but it does require some power, so I went with the laptop power brick.
 This has more power than the amp needs, with the Lenovo PSU I found supplying 90W at 20V or about 4.5A.
 I only need 2A at 20V, so was wondering if I could bridge over another power wire to USB micro for my ESP32 and save myself a cord.
 This isn't current sharing, strictly speaking, because I want two different voltages: 3.3V for the ESP32 and as close to 24V as I can get for the amp.
 So I've aquired a couple DC-DC converters to connect to this PSU (via a barrel adapter).
-This is still WIP, so I'll report back when I've got things up and running.
+There are two ways to wire up this setup:

+(1) Simply wire your 20-24V laptop PSU straight to the amplifier AND run a separate power lead via a USB charger to the ESP32

+(2) Split the power coming in from your PSU to both.

+This second option is more elegant, but also a lot more complicated.
+You need to reduce the voltage for your ESP32 carefully so you don't fry it.
+I haven't run this solution yet, but you can view the conversation on DIY Audio if you want to get a sense of how it will probably go.

+### Software Installation:

+Flash your ESP32 using the same process detailed above, and you're all set!

 # Future plans:

 - Buy and deploy a Roon server
 - Deploy [HQPlayer](https://audiobacon.net/2021/03/17/hqplayer-better-than-a-5000-upscaler/)
--
--
+- Get a used Denon receiver with Ethernet connectivity to swap in on the Living Room

 # Resources:

 As I've been going along, I've found some pretty helpful resources on the internet.
 So if you're also planning on diving into DIY Audio, here are the sources I'd recommend: